Palace of Desire (TV series): Plot

 Eventually, Wu Zetian loses her power after a decade of politics struggles.
 Before she dies, she resolves her misunderstandings with her daughter, and the two embrace each other one last time.
 After her mother's death, Princess Taiping becomes ambitious about politics.
 This leads to conflicts with her sister-in-law, Lady Wei.
 Lady Wei wanted to be the next Wu Zetian and she was trusted and loved by her husband, Emperor Zhongzong.
 This trust led to his demise, as he was poisoned by his daughter, Princess Anle.
 Princess Anle and her mother Lady Wei were corrupt and Princess Taiping couldn't bear witnessing the destruction of her family.

 Princess Taiping overthrows Lady Wei and Princess Anle, and returns power to her brother.
 Her life is peaceful, until Xue Shao's son Xue Chongjian suggests her to take the throne.
 Xue Chongjian secretly poisons a prince named Li Chongmao and Li Dan, Princess Taiping's brother and the current Emperor.
 However, the plan is revealed to Li Longji, Li Dan's son and the nephew of Princess Taiping.
 She tries to assassinate him, but he survives.
 Li Longji reveals that his feelings for her are greater than an aunt-nephew relationship.
-He loved her for twenty years, but Princess Taiping only loved him as an nephew.
+He loved her for twenty years, but Princess Taiping only loved him as a nephew.
 She was already disillusioned with palace life and politics.
 After she reminisced her bitter life as a princess, Princess Taiping committed suicide in the Daming Palace.